Package insert / prescribing information

 | Single Dose Treatment

 || Basal Excretion Rate

 These results demonstrate that trientine hydrochloride is effective as a cupriuretic agent in patients with Wilson’s disease although on a molar basis it appears to be less potent or less effective than penicillamine.
 Evidence from a radio-labelled copper study indicates that the different cupriuretic effect between these two drugs could be due to a difference in selectivity of the drugs for different copper pools within the body.

-Data on the pharmacokinetics of trientine hydrochloride are not available.
-Dosage adjustment recommendations are based upon clinical use of the drug (see DOSAGE AND ADMINISTRATION).
+Data on the pharmacokinetics of trientine hydrochloride is not available.
+Dosage adjustment recommendations are based upon clinical use of the drug (see DOSAGE AND ADMINISTRATION)

-Trientine hydrochloride is indicated in the treatment of patients with Wilson's disease who are intolerant of penicillamine.
-Clinical experience with trientine hydrochloride is limited and alternate dosing regimens have not been well-characterized; all endpoints in determining an individual patient's dose have not been well defined.
-Trientine hydrochloride and penicillamine cannot be considered interchangeable.
-Trientine hydrochloride should be used when continued treatment with penicillamine is no longer possible because of intolerable or life endangering side effects.
+Trientine hydrochloride capsules are indicated in the treatment of patients with Wilson’s disease who are intolerant of penicillamine.
+Clinical experience with trientine hydrochloride capsules are limited and alternate dosing regimens have not been well-characterized; all endpoints in determining an individual patient’s dose have not been well defined.
+Trientine hydrochloride capsules and penicillamine cannot be considered interchangeable.
+Trientine hydrochloride capsules should be used when continued treatment with penicillamine is no longer possible because of intolerable or life endangering side effects.

-Trientine hydrochloride is not indicated for treatment of biliary cirrhosis.
+Trientine hydrochloride capsules are not indicated for treatment of biliary cirrhosis.

 Hypersensitivity to this product.

 Patient experience with trientine hydrochloride is limited (see CLINICAL PHARMACOLOGY).
 Patients receiving trientine hydrochloride should remain under regular medical supervision throughout the period of drug administration.
 Patients (especially women) should be closely monitored for evidence of iron deficiency anemia.